Louie Louie sheet music for piano - your piano students will think these chord exercises are cool!

-Now, I tend to give them an easy-to-read version of Louie Louie, just because it saves me time, & also helps them with remembering it, when they get home.
+Now, I tend to give them the easy-to-read version, because it also helps them with remembering it, when they get home.

 (Oh, and I don't CALL it an exercise.
 This is always just "Louie Louie.")

-When they (inevitably) struggle to figure out where the IV and V chords start, I remind them to start on the tonic note (the same note as the key they are in) and count up "Tonic, whole, whole, half, whole," or "One, two, three, four, five."
+When they (inevitably) struggle to figure out where the IV and V chords start, I remind them to start on the tonic note (the same note as the key they are in, or the "HOME key") and count up "Tonic, whole, whole, half, whole," or "One, two, three, four, five."

 This is WAY HARDER than playing in root position - but it is still a fun way to reinforce the chord inversions piano students need to know in order to play classical music and even pop music easily.

 Now here are the Kingsmen, with their incredibly popular music (but mystifying lyrics...)

 Part of the experience of learning Louie Louie for my students is hearing (from me) the story about how the FBI investigated the Kingsmen recording for 2 years.

 Allegedly, this was because of accusations that the lyrics were subversive, or broke obscenity laws.